joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 9. Super High ...

-10. EXTTREMELY High : You've never used a computer before.
+10. EXTREMELY High : You've never used a computer before.
 You're applying for an architect position.
 You see where I'm going with this.